darstib/blog/docs/note/CSys-II/3_Process.md

 >
 > ![](attachments/2_OS-22.png)

-### Ready & Wait (to learn)
+### IV.2 Ready & Wait (to learn)

-Process scheduler selects among ready processes for next execution on CPU core.Maintains scheduling queues of processes
+Process scheduler selects among ready processes for next execution on CPU core.
+Maintains scheduling queues of processes

 - **Ready queue** – set of all processes residing in main memory, ready and waiting to execute
 - **Wait queues** – set of processes waiting for an event (i.e., I/O)